-Q1: Can you explain more about the ‘no comment’ atmosphere?
-One of the fun rules of Painting-Play is that we can talk about anything in the closlieu – except the paintings!
+Q6: Can you explain more about the ‘no comment’ atmosphere?
+One of the fun rules of Painting-Play is that we can talk about anything in the Closlieu – except the paintings!
 Of course you won’t get into trouble if you do, but I will gently guide you towards a more non-judgemental stance.
-This was so hard for me at first, but I assure you, you can do it too with practice!
-I believe there is a place for traditional art lessons, but I strongly believe that there is also a need for a “space” (physical or metaphorical) in which there is no “audience” for what you are creating.
+This was hard for me at first, as an experienced art teacher and mother and proponent of positive reinforcement, but I assure you, you can do it too with practice!
+I believe there is a place for traditional art lessons, but I am convinced that there is also a need for a “space” (physical or metaphorical) in which there is no “audience” for what you are creating.
 No one to impress or make happy.
 No risk of comparison or criticism.
 How rare it is to be able to paint simply for oneself and for the pleasure and spontaneity of it, without inhibition or fear of judgement.
 I meet so many adults who upon hearing that I am/was an artist or art teacher almost visibly crumble with shame and tell me “Oh I can’t draw for peanuts/toffee etc”, “I’m terrible at drawing” “I haven’t got an artistic bone in my body” etc etc. Somehow I hope that Painting-Play can open up a whole new world of possibilities for us to celebrate each human being’s unique value.

-Q2: What does a typical session look like?
-A: A typical session will start with a welcome in the ante-room and a brief introduction to the concept and then we will all put smocks over our clothes and move through to the closlieu.
-Participants take a piece of paper and decide where they would like to paint.
-I attach the paper to the wall at the top and the participant attaches the bottom two corners.
+Q7: What does a typical session look like?
+A: A typical session will start with a welcome and a brief introduction to the concept and then we will all put lab coats or old shirts over our clothes and move through to the Closlieu studio.
+Participants take a piece of paper and choose where they would like to paint.
+They hold it up to the wall and I begin to attach the paper.
 They can then approach the table-palette in the middle of the room and take a brush, dip it in the water, dip it in its matching paint colour and take it to their paper to paint.
-Afterwards it becomes almost a dance.
+Afterwards it becomes almost a dance: moving between paper and table-palette, making space for others, dipping brushes and pinning papers.
 It sounds strange, but it works!
 Of course I am there to help.
-At the end of the session, I date stamp and name each painting.
+At the end of the session, once the paintings are dry, I date stamp and name each painting.
 Some participants are prolific, some won’t even fill a page.
-Everyone works at their own pace over the 90 minutes.
+Everyone works at their own pace over the 60-90 minutes.
 When the paintings are dry, I archive them safely in vacuum sealed bags.
 Next session, participants may want to start a new painting or add to a previous one.
 Some paintings grow to fill whole walls over a long period of playing!
-I have step ladders!
+(I have step ladders!)